- NAME: Martin Robison Delany

 - OCCUPATION: Civil Rights Activist, Doctor, Editor, Author

 - Did You Know?: Martin Robison Delany has a historic plaque in his honor in Pittsburgh.

 - PLACE OF BIRTH: Charles Town (now West Virginia), Virginia

 - AKA: Martin R. Delany

 - AKA: Martin Delany

 Abolitionist Martin Robison Delany was both a physician and newspaper editor, and became one of the most influential and successful anti-slavery activists of the 19th century.

 Answer questions and see how you rank against other players.Play Now

 Born in Charles Town, Virginia (now West Virginia), on May 6, 1812, Martin Robison Delany spent his life working to end slavery.
 He was a successful physician—one of the first African Americans admitted to Harvard Medical School—who used his influence to educate others about the evils of slavery with a number of abolitionist publications.
 He later served in the Civil War.
-Delany died on January 24, 1885, in Xenia, Ohio (though some sources say Wilberforce, Ohio).
+Delany died on January 24, 1885, in Wilberforce, Ohio.

 profile name: Martin Robison Delany profile occupation: